pachterlab/sleuth/faq.md

   - Yes.
 However there are unique challenges in single-cell analysis that are not currently addressed by __sleuth__ (but will be in the near future).

 - I've already mapped all my reads and counted the number of alignments to genes.
 Can I use those mappings with __sleuth__?
-  - No. The mappings are not relevant and not needed for __sleuth__.
+  - No. The mappings are not relevant and therefore cannot be used with __sleuth__.

-- Are you distributing for use with __sleuth__?
+- Are you distributing transcriptomes for use with __sleuth__?
-  - No. __sleuth__ relies on the transcriptome used to quantify the RNA-Seq data being analyzed.
+  - No. This is unnecessary because __sleuth__ obtains transcript names from the kallisto quantification output.

 - My RNA-Seq was prepared with a stranded library.
 Is there a special option I need to use with sleuth?
   - No.